ibuetler/p3s-twitter/Tutorial.md

 ## Task 2b create a JSON file

-In this task we want to display our tweets not only as CSV format but also as JSON format.
+In this task, we want to display our tweets not only as CSV format but also as JSON format.
 JSON offers the advantage that it can be easily queried to get specific information.
 We will do this in the next task.

 Python provides a library called json to read and write JSON files.
 A dictionary can be easily converted to JSON format.
 You create a dictionary that contains a list of JSON objects.
 Here is an example how to create a JSON object for the tweets in our case: